safra-siyam/votero/README.md

 eliminating the need for long queues and paperwork.
 The process is quiet simple as,
 Once a citizen completes their registration, the next step involves approval from the village officer of their respective area.
-The village officer is given with a unique username-e and password, logs into the Votero system to review and approv-e registrations for the election.
+The village officer is given with a unique username and password, logs into the Votero system to review and approve registrations for the election.
 Every Voter who is registered gets qualified to cast their vote for the upcoming election which can be Presidential Elections, Parliamentary Elections, Provincial Councils Elections and Local Authorities Elections.